MonstaCatZ/anYme/README.md

 * **The app requires no app permission**.
 So it can't look at your private files and send them to a server
 * You need at least Android 4.4
 * You can request new features on https://www.reddit.com/r/anYme
-* I'm working on a **rewrite** soon.
-If you're interested in helping then join the discord server.
 * anYme uses **HTTPS** when connecting to MAL, tho when creating a MAL account, I recommend you use a password you do not use anywhere else.
 This is just a general advise for all sites

 ## Powered By: